 In 2022, the Shell oil company posted a record profit of $40 billion, more than double what it raked in the previous year.
 Chevron reported a similar record-breaking profit.
 You could make $53,000 every single day for over 2,000 years and still not have that much.
 Nevertheless, every year, Canada gives $4.8 billion in subsidies to the fossil-fuel industry.

-The dismantling of Medicare can only be understood in this context.
+The dismantling of medicare can only be understood in this context.
 Capitalism is based on the conversion of common property into private property.
 From the 18th century enclosure of common lands, to the current privatization of public services, capitalists strive to transform what belongs to all into what belongs exclusively to them.
-Their wealth is built on deprivation and their power on subjugation.
+Their wealth is built on our deprivation, and their power on our subjugation.
 Their greatest fear is a working-class rebellion that could end their rule.

 The quality of public programs does not depend on what the majority want or who they vote for but on the balance of class forces, that is, on which class is using its power to make the other back down.

 Decision-makers respond to majority demands only when their power is threatened.
 When workers exercise power on the job, when they make the bosses back down, politicians get scared and deliver pro-worker reforms in hopes of buying labor ‘peace.’

 Canada’s first Royal Commission to study government-funded health insurance was launched in 1919, the year of the Winnipeg General Strike.

 Britain’s National Health Service (NHS) was established in 1948 to calm a post-war workers’ rebellion.
 As a Conservative member of the British Parliament warned, “If you don’t give the people reform, they will give you revolution.”

 Canada’s medicare system was consolidated in the context of rising workers’ struggles that peaked in the Quebec General Strike of 1972.